Oklahoma state-tribal compact renewals spark political fight

 "Treat v.
 Stitt upheld the authority of the Legislature to compact with the tribes, and we are exercising that authority through the legislative process to stabilize the current situation where compacts have expired or will expire soon," McCall said in a statement.

-In a Friday news conference, Stitt contended he's the only state official with the power to negotiate state-tribal compacts.
-The compacts then go to the Legislature's Joint Committee in State-Tribal Relations for approval, he said.
+In a news conference Friday, Stitt contended that he's the only state official with the power to negotiate state-tribal compacts.
+The compacts then go to the Legislature's Joint Committee on State-Tribal Relations for approval, he said.

-The governor said the terms of the compacts must be renegotiated in light of the U.S. Supreme Court's 2020 McGirt decision that found the Muscogee Nation reservation had never been disestablished — a ruling that has since been expanded to include other tribes' reservations.
+The governor said the terms of the compacts must be renegotiated in light of the U.S. Supreme Court's 2020 McGirt decision, which found that the Muscogee Nation reservation had never been disestablished — a ruling that has since been expanded to include other tribes' reservations.

 "I'm not against renewing the compacts, but the language has to change," Stitt said.

-The governor was critical of the amount of tax revenue tribal nations receive as a result of the compacts, although the tribes could conceivably keep more tax revenue without any compacts in place.
-Under the compacts the state sends 50% of tobacco tax revenue to the tribes, Stitt said.
+The governor was critical of the amount of tax revenue tribal nations receive as a result of the compacts.
+Under the compacts, the state sends 50% of tobacco tax revenue generated from the sale of cigarettes and other tobacco products at their businesses to the tribes, Stitt said.

 "Two of the tribes, the Chickasaws and the Choctaws, get $17 million annually wired to them from the state," Stitt said.
 "They operate some of the largest casinos in the country, you know, billions of dollars in income and revenue (and) flying around in private jets."

-Cherokee Nation Principal Chief Chuck Hoskin Jr. noted Stitt allowed the state's hunting and fishing compacts with his tribe and the Choctaw Nation expired after the parties could not agree to new terms.
+Cherokee Nation Principal Chief Chuck Hoskin Jr. noted that Stitt allowed the state's hunting and fishing compacts with his tribe and the Choctaw Nation to expire after the parties could not agree on new terms.

 “Legislation to extend tribal-state compacts is needed because Governor Stitt has shown that he doesn’t want to work with tribes, even when it benefits the entire state," Hoskin said in a statement.
 "He’s already allowed numerous tribal-state compacts to expire on his watch, forfeiting millions of dollars and setting back tribal relations.